 - The unit should be fully inflated and not saggy.

-- A responsible adult must supervise the inflatable amusement ride at all times.
+- A responsible adult must supervise the inflatable at all times.

-- Before being allowed to enter an inflatable unit, people should remove shoes, jewelry, eyeglasses, hair clips, and other sharp objects that may injure others.
+- Before enteringFa bounce house, people should remove their shoes, jewelry, eyeglasses, hair clips, and other sharp objects that may injure others.

-- No food, drink or gum allowed in the unit.
+- No one can eat, drink, or chew gum in the unit.

 - Do not let children sit or lie down while others bounce.